-A handful of unconventional database technologies are starting to have a noticeable impact on the IT industry while challenging the traditional ways that relational database management system (RDBMS)
+A handful of unconventional database technologies are starting to have a noticeable impact on the IT industry while challenging the traditional ways that relational database management system (RDBMS) software is developed and used, according to analysts and IT professionals.

 NoSQL databases, column-based database software and Database as a Service (DaaS) technologies may not be entirely new, but they have been getting an increasing amount of attention recently from software vendors and potential buyers alike.
 And the main reason for the growing interest in the emerging database technologies can be summed up in one word: speed.